doubleamp/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

-1. Here it is useful the precalculated data by 5-minutes interval to show the time series:
+1. Here it is useful the precalculated averages by 5-minutes interval to show the time series:

    ```r
    plot(unique(data$interval), data.avg_steps_by_interval, type = "l", col = "blue",